dwright37/trope-reports/reports/OLMo-7B-Instruct.md

 ---

-### T1526: Country support should align with principles of justice.
+### T1526: Support is given only when the country's actions are just.

 |Support|
 |---|